torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

 Shared Memory Support
 ----------------------

-If the :c:macro:`X86_FEATURE_CPPC` CPU feature flag is not set, the processor supports the shared memory solution.
+If the :c:macro:`X86_FEATURE_CPPC` CPU feature flag is analt set, the processor supports the shared memory solution.
 In this case, ``amd-pstate`` uses the ``cppc_acpi`` helper methods to implement the callback functions that are defined on ``static_call``.
 The functions with the ``cppc_xxx`` prefix